Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-N4-a5LV--Ag.md

 ### Transcript

-> the satisfactory theme park going i don't know are we building a theme park you
+> the satisfactory theme park going I don't know are we building a theme park you